 While I’m certain that this recipe is absolutely perfect the way it was written, whenever possible I like to substitute coconut oil for vegetable oil when I cook.

-Not only does this get a little bit of healthy fat into your food, because it’s naturally sweet, you can reduce the amount of added sugar.
+Not only does this get a little bit of healthy fat into your food, but because it’s naturally sweet, you can reduce the amount of added sugar.

 I swapped out the vegetable oil for a cup of coconut oil and reduced the granulated sugar in the bread by ½ cup.